Identification and accountability for better road safety

 The standard stipulates the use of visual security elements comparable to those used on identity cards and passports.
-It also lays down a standardized structure for the basic data set (IS0 1813-1).
+It also lays down a standardized structure for the initial data set (IS0 1813-1).

-Gemalto offers a wide range of cards, from secure chipless cards to a high security cards with contact and contactless interfaces, as well as comprehensive solutions for driver management and registration, the issuance and checking of documents, in addition to managed services for the issuing of licenses on behalf of Governments, as in Norway.
+Gemalto offers a wide range of cards, from secure chipless cards to high-security cards with contact and contactless interfaces, as well as comprehensive solutions for driver management and registration, the issuance, and checking of documents, in addition to managed services for the issuing of licenses on behalf of Governments, as in Norway.

 With its expertise in polycarbonate and innovative

 security features, Gemalto is proud to contribute to the new Greek, Norwegian and